hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 unifi/protect/ABCDEF123456/doorbell
 ```

 In the above examples, `1234567890AB` and `ABCDEF123456` are the MAC addresses of your cameras or doorbells.
-We use MAC addresses as an easy way to guarantee unique identifiers that won't change. `homebridge-unifi-protect2` provides you information about your cameras and their respective MAC addresses in the homebridge log on startup.
+We use MAC addresses as an easy way to guarantee unique identifiers that won't change. `homebridge-unifi-protect` provides you information about your cameras and their respective MAC addresses in the homebridge log on startup.
 Additionally, you can use the UniFi Protect app or webUI to lookup what the MAC addresses are of your cameras, should you need to do so.

 ### <A NAME="publish"></A>Topics Published
-The topics and messages that `homebridge-unifi-protect2` publishes are:
+The topics and messages that `homebridge-unifi-protect` publishes are:

 | Topic                 | Message Published
 |-----------------------|----------------------------------